Transkribus/competitions/README.md

 }
 ```

-For this file, you'll need to creatΚαλημέρα Κώστα,

-e a symbolic link with
+For this file, you'll need to create a symbolic link with
 ```sh
 cd /etc/nginx/sites-enabled
 ln -s /etc/nginx/sites-available/scriptnet